sparq-ai/search-client-js/README.md

 - `searchFields` : Search would be applied on the fields defined here.
 For instance, Name, Price, etc.

-- textFacets: Text facets to be retrieved.
+- `textFacets`: Text facets to be retrieved.
 For each of the retrieved facets (eg. color; size; brand), the response will contain a list of facet values (red, blue; small, large; zara…)

-- numericFacets: Numeric facets as the name suggests, are facets with numeric values (eg. price, age)
+- `numericFacets`: Numeric facets as the name suggests, are facets with numeric values (eg. price, age)

-- filter: Define criteria to further refine your search results.
+- `filter`: Define criteria to further refine your search results.
 For instance, you can choose to remove Out of Stock" items from the search result page or show only the discounted products with 10% off or more by adding - .filter('discount >=10')

-- search(<text-query>, <collection-id>): The above rules are applied on the defined text query here.
+- `search(<text-query>, <collection-id>)`: The above rules are applied on the defined text query here.
 The collection id can be found on your SearchTap account, this collection id is associated with a specific Application ID.

 ```
 var searchClient = new SearchClient(<app-id>, <search-token>);